 Our dentists and team are dedicated to helping your child achieve and maintain a healthy smile.
 We will work with you to help you keep your child’s mouth healthy as they grow and develop.
-Dr. Darryl Stich, Dr. Emily Schuster and Dr. Michael Cahlamer provide a number of tips on preventing dental problems in children.
+Dr. Darryl Stich or Dr. John Peters provide a number of tips on preventing dental problems in children.
 Please call us at 262-786-8440 if you have any questions about preventive care in Brookfield, Wisconsin, or to schedule an appointment for your child at Brookfield Dentistry.

 Your Infant’s Oral Health